What is The Barbary Next Door? It’s a restaurant from the team behind The Barbary. And where is it? It’s next door to The Barbary.

 Frankly, the name is doing a lot of the heavy lifting here.

-The wine part of this whole operation is where things diverge a little from the mothership.
-Sommelier-extraordinaire Honey Spencer (she’s worked with Sager + Wilde, Flor, The Mulwray, etc.) will be curating a list of Old World organics, plus a couple of Moroccan numbers to act as menu-matchers, and standalone wine bar fodder.
-And if you’re feeling frisky, you can score a Barbary Bloody Mary, too.
+The drinks part of this whole operation is where things diverge a little from the mothership, by leaning much more steeply into their wine offering.
+They’ve hired sommelier-extraordinaire Honey Spencer (she’s worked with Sager + Wilde, The Mulwray, etc.) who’s curated a list of Old World organics, plus a couple of Moroccan numbers to act as menu-matchers, and standalone wine-bar fodder.
+There’s pre-dinner wine, post-dinner wine, orange wine, you name it.
+And if you’re feeling frisky, you can score a prosecco-loaded Cocchi sbagliato, too.

 As for Jacob The Angel?
 It’ll be migrating to an as-yet-unnamed location.